vipulnaik/working-drafts/lesswrong/chris-voss-negotiation-masterclass-review.md

-Another related idea that Voss goes over in the MasterClass is to ask "legitimate" questions (and/or raise legitimate concerns) -- basically, the calibrated questions that, if the oother side were to hear, they would have to agree that this is a valid point.
+Another related idea that Voss goes over in the MasterClass is to ask "legitimate" questions (and/or raise legitimate concerns) -- basically, the calibrated questions that, if the other side were to hear, they would have to agree that this is a valid point.
 For instance, rather than asking "How will you guarantee me that X?" ask the underlying question which might be "How do we deal with the fact